james1236/pico-foldable/README.md

 # pico-console
-A small interactive computer made with a raspberry pi pico, a joystick, a display and some buttons
+A small console made with a raspberry pi pico, a peizo buzzer, a joystick, a display and some buttons

 <br>